Diagnostic Sprint · Engagement v1

 Fixed scope.
 Fixed price.
 No discovery loop.

-Verifier wired into your CI or a reference environment.
-Re-runs the claim end-to-end.
-If it doesn't reproduce, you find out before the receipt goes public — that's a feature.
+prml-verify-action wired into your CI.
+Re-runs the claims end-to-end against your dataset hashes.
+If a claim doesn't reproduce, you find out before the receipt goes public — that's a feature.
+Progress note delivered end of week 2.

 Fit